Snap shoots for the sky, promises little in $3 billion IPO pitch

 Snap said it will list on the New York Stock Exchange under the ticker SNAP.
 Morgan Stanley, Goldman Sachs Group Inc, JPMorgan Chase & Co and Deutsche Bank AG are leading the offering as underwriters.

-(Additional reporting by Tim Baysinger in New York, Julia Love in San Francisco and Ross Kerber in Boston)
+(Reporting by Lauren Hirsch in New York and Liana Baker in San Francisco; Additional reporting by Tim Baysinger in New York, Julia Love in San Francisco and Ross Kerber in Boston; Editing by Meredith Mazzilli and Bill Rigby)

-((This May 26th story corrects paragraph 12 to show Falih was speaking at news conference not to Reuters and adds comment on listing))

-Soft drink maker PepsiCo Inc is in talks to acquire All Market Inc, the owner of coconut water brand Vita Coco, whose celebrity investors include Madonna and Matthew McConaughey, people familiar with the matter said on Friday.